· ai and git · 12 min read

 git stash push -p -m "partial stash"

-This walks through each change and asks whether you want to stash it, just like git add -p.
-Really handy when your working directory is a mess of changes from different tasks.
+This command walks through each change and asks if you want to stash it, similar to how git add -p works.
+It’s really helpful when your working directory has changes from different tasks.

 Finding Bugs with Bisect

-Something is broken in production.
-It worked two weeks ago.
-Between then and now, there are 200 commits from a dozen developers and a handful of AI agents.
-Good luck checking each one manually.
+Something is broken in production, but it worked two weeks ago.
+Since then, there have been 200 commits from a dozen developers and several AI agents.
+Checking each one by hand would take forever.

 git bisect start